Staff Organisation Structure and LT

 I look forward to meeting you all over the coming months.

-Helen Reeves, Head of HR
+Anna Weir, Head of HR

 Shelley Thomas, Head of First School and Therapies